Skip to content

 Almost catty cornered to the “Alligator Mural” lies The Sisson Street Park, a community garden and gathering space created by the residents of Remington through an Adopt-a-Lot license with the City of Baltimore’s Department of Housing and Community Development.
 To celebrate the first phase of the revitalization of the space in 2018, GRIA commissioned a mural funded through BOPA that would be a collection of imagery on the chain link fencing edging one side of the park and the storage container anchoring the gathering space in the center.
 The chosen design of an alligator on the shipping container was an intentional nod by the chosen artists to Ellsberry’s original “Alligator Mural” around the corner [Baltimore Magazine article].

-Conservation work 2023-2024
+Conservation Work 2023-2024